Our free study groups are open to everyone. Right now, we are holding all of our meetings on Zoom.

 Study groups are an opportunity for us to look deeply and personally at the forces that shape us and our societies.
 By examining how we have internalized that which we are working to change, we can work with awareness as we build more inclusive systems.

-In fourteen study group sessions we explore:
+In twelve study group sessions we explore:

 - Capitalism and the Framework of a Solidarity Economy